 In the eyes of the IRS, the year you get divorced is the same as a year you were never married.
-Rather than have you file under two different statuses, the IRS treats you and your spouse as unmarried for the entire year.
-How you divide up tax deductions depends on the divorce agreement and who ends up paying for the house.
+The IRS will determine your yearly martial status based on your status on the last day of the year.
+If the government considers you divorced for the tax year, how you divide up tax deductions depends on the divorce agreement and who ends up paying for the house.

 In divorce, tax write-offs are a marital asset just like a house or an investment account.
 As part of the breakup, you and your ex have to decide how to divide the mortgage-interest deduction paid for the pre-divorce part of the year.
 It doesn't matter who wrote the check: you can split the deduction evenly or give it to one person.
 If you both claim the full write-off by mistake, the IRS will have questions, so be very clear who got custody of the deduction.